Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

-Therefore the morphism $q_0$ is dominant.
-It is easy to see that $\scrE_0$ is generically ordinary (this is a very particular case of [Va13]).
-From the last two sentences we get that, by performing the operation (o1), we can assume that $\scrI$ is an ordinary $F$-isocrystal and therefore that $\scrC$ is ordinary.
-This implies that $Y$ is contained in $\scrO$ and thus that $\scrA_Y$ is generically ordinary.
-This contradicts our assumption that the abelian scheme $\scrA_Y$ is not generically ordinary.
-Thus the Proposition holds.\endproof
+As $q_0$ is dominant and as $\scrE_0$ is generically ordinary, by performing the operation (o1), we can assume that $\scrI$ is an ordinary $F$-isocrystal and therefore that $\scrC$ is ordinary.
+This implies that $\scrA_Y$ is generically ordinary.
+Thus the proposition holds.\endproof